 Some sellers try to sell a business when they run out of energy, are distracted by personal problems such as a divorce or medical problems, the business is not performing at its best due to the economy, or there has been a shift in the economy that reduces the demand for that service.

-There are many other reasons but to increase the chances of selling, make sure there is a compelling reason to expect a buyer to buy the business.
+There are many other reasons, but to increase your chances of selling, make sure there is a compelling reason to expect a Buyer to buy the business.
 If things are not going well for you, why would that change under a new owner?
-If you cannot sell at the moment, there are other exit strategies that may make more sense.
+Other exit strategies may make more sense if you cannot sell now.

 Are you thinking about selling your business?
-Would you like to know the value of your business?
-If you would like more information please visit my website Business valuation.
+Would you like to know its value?
+For more information, please visit my website, Business Valuation.